Is It Time To Fix Your Energy? 5% Increase Coming In January 2024

 What Does This Mean For Business Energy?

-Prices are really competitive for business energy customers.
+There is no price cap for business energy customers, however, prices are competitive for commercial energy.
 Many business owners are securing great business energy rates and locking in a great deal to avoid any future price fluctuation.

 The price cap is managed by the energy regulator Ofgem to ensure that suppliers charge fairly in accordance with wholesale costs.
 The price cap is on the unit rate per kWh used and your bill will be based on how much gas & electricity you use.